 (i) The PUCT is aware of the acquisition;

 (ii) The CRs involved in the acquisition have worked with the PUCT in accordance with paragraph (b) of P.U.C.
 Subst.
-R. 25.493; and
+R. 25.493, Acquisition and Transfer of Customers from one Retail Electric Provider to Another; and

 (iii) The acquisition does not require advance PUCT approval, unless the transfer is due to abandonment of a REP;